realitymediabook/realitymediabook.github.io/_chapters/chapter10-07-08.md

 frontpagegroup: 1
 permalink: /future/
 ---

-Enter the gallery through this portal:
-<a class="xrlink" room="6" waypoint="future">Portal to The Futures of AR and VR</a>

 In *Speculative Everything* Anthony Dunne and Fiona Raby suggest three categories for imagining the future, ranging the most likely to the least: the probable, the plausible, and the possible.
 (For Dunne and Raby, a fourth category, the preferable, is a subset of what is probable and plausible.)

 <img class="img img--fullContainer img--16xLeading" src="{{ site.baseurl_book_img }}ch8-futures/future.jpg">